gccloudone/aurora/content/en/architecture/introduction/azure.md

 ### Overview

-This view zooms into a single Aurora Kubernetes cluster deployed on Azure.
-It highlights how workloads run within a secure, isolated Virtual Network (VNet), with tightly controlled entry and exit points.
+This view zooms into a single Kubernetes cluster deployed on Azure.
+It highlights how workloads run within a isolated Virtual Network (VNet), with tightly controlled ingress and egress.

 Network Security Groups (NSGs) enforce traffic policies — allowing only specific types of ingress (e.g., HTTPS) and egress (e.g., access to update services or private endpoints).
 Applications are accessed through a load balancer, while services like Key Vault or Blob Storage are reached via Private Endpoints within the Azure backbone — ensuring no traffic flows over the public internet.

 The use of multiple pools (system, gateway, user/general) ensures stronger isolation between user workloads and system components, ensuring that a compromise of a user workload (container escape, for example) would not be able to impact a system component, which likely has elevated permissions.

-Administrators connect to the cluster using a VPN or ExpressRoute, accessing a jumpbox that sits in the same VNet as the AKS node pool.
-From there, they can securely run kubectl commands.
+Administrators connect to the cluster using via a jumpbox that is peered to the AKS cluster virtual network.

-The Kubernetes API server, managed by Azure, is configured as private — reachable only from within the network and not exposed to the internet.
+The Kubernetes API server is set to private mode — reachable only from within the network and not exposed to the internet.

-To support cloud-native networking and secure routing, Aurora deploys internal route reflectors using BGP and Cilium, ensuring scalable and resilient communication between pods and networks.
-This view represents a single, secure Aurora cluster — the foundation for a broader multi-cloud platform strategy.
+To support hardened networking and secure routing, Aurora deploys internal route reflectors using BGP and Cilium, ensuring communication between pods and networks.

 ### Breakdown